A General Hidden State Random Walk Model for Animal Movement

 \subsection{Analysis with a Two-State Model}

 We now fit the proposed model with $K=2$ states featuring directional persistence and the two explanatory angles, $x_{\text{cut}}$ and $x_{\text{center} }$, presented above.
-The distance traveled is assumed to have exponential distributions with means $\lambda^{(k)}$, $k=1,2$.
+The distance traveled was fitted using the Weibull and gamma distributions, both AIC and BIC criteria select the gamma distribution (AIC$_{\text{Weibull}}=1620.60$ and BIC$_{\text{Weibull}}=1673.70$).
 Two models, with a Markov and a semi-Markov specification for the hidden process, are considered.
 The results are summarized in Table~\ref{t:resultCar}.